-2008 Growth Action Plan
+Growth Action Plan

-This identified a range of residential growth opportunities throughout the City.
-The Plan identified Heyne's Nursery at the corner of Bolivar Road and Waterloo Corner Road which is within the study as a potential site for rezoning.
+The 2008 Growth Action Plan identified a range of residential growth opportunities throughout the City.
+The Plan identified Heyne's Nursery at the corner of Bolivar Road and Waterloo Corner Road which is within the study area as a potential site for rezoning.
+The Growth Action Plan was updated in 2016 and reinforces the site as a priority focus area for residential urban consolidation.
+A key action within the plan is to progress the DPA with an expected completion within 2017.